rnavarroperez/git-example/README.md

 # git-example
-An example for using git
+An example for using git with real time commands